Football 4th And Inches

 What is 4th and Inches in Football?

-Punting the Ball
+Punting the Ball on 4th and Inches

-On 4th and inches, the offense can elect to punt the ball, just as they would on 4th and 10.
+On fourth and inches, the offense can elect to punt the ball, just as they would on fourth and 10.
 This is the safest play option and is typical of a team far into their half of the field.
 If a team does not want to take a risk in the game, or does not need to take a risk, this would be the best option for them.

-Kicking a Field Goal
+Kicking a Field Goal on 4th and Inches

-Going for It
+Going for It on 4th and Inches

-Teams will most often go for it on 4th and inches in a close game or toward the end of the game, as it is the riskiest of the options available to them with the highest possible reward.
+Teams will most often go for it on fourth and inches in a close game or toward the end of the game, as it is the riskiest of the options available to them with the highest possible reward.
 If the team does not achieve the first down, the opposing team will get the ball from wherever the play ends up stopping.

-The Defense on 4th and Inches
+4th and Inches Defense

-If the offense elects to go for it on 4th and inches, the defense has to be prepared to stop them from reaching a first down.
+If the offense elects to go for it on fourth and inches, the defense has to be prepared to stop them from reaching a first down.
 Most defenses will prepare for a run play, especially down the middle of the field, but will be prepared for any of the quarterback’s audibles.
 More often than not, the offense will convert on 4th and inches, but a well-prepared defense can stop a large yardage gain from happening.